Your First Appointment With A Criminal Lawyer

-However, further enquiry from their lawyer of the events that transpired may reveal that they have a defence to the charge because they were provoked or had acted in self defence.
+However, a further enquiry from their lawyer of the events that transpired may reveal that they have a defence to the charge because they were provoked or had acted in self-defence.
 Conversely, a person may think their actions did not constitute the offence for which they have been charged when an objective assessment of the facts reveals the prosecution case against them is strong.

-If you participated in a police recorded interview your lawyer may likely want to view and consider that interview before advising you whether you have a defence to your charge.
+If you participated in the police recorded interview your lawyer may likely want to view and consider that interview before advising you whether you have a defence to your charge.

 What Matters Do I Need To Know If I Decide To Plead Guilty To My Charge?